You are here

 The manufacturer of the medicinal cannabis product(s) should submit the completed form to the person applying to access the medicinal cannabis product(s) through the available access pathways.

 Please note that although the cannabis plant used in the manufacture of the medicinal cannabis product must meet the requirements of Schedule 1 of TGO 93, reduced or rotational testing of the cannabis plant used in the manufacture of the product can be carried out provided that this is justified on good manufacturing practice (GMP) grounds.
 For example, a manufacturer may be able to justify reducing or not conducting pesticide testing if no pesticides are used in the cultivation of the cannabis plant.
 Medicinal cannabis products, like any therapeutic good may be subject to testing by the TGA at any time to ensure compliance with relevant standards.

 For unapproved medicinal cannabis products to be accessed via:

 - SAS and Authorised Prescriber: The medical practitioner is required to submit this form as supportive documentation to the TGA with their notification or application, unless the sponsor has already submitted the form to the TGA on the applicant's behalf

-- Clinical trials - CTN/CTX: The Australian clinical trial sponsor should complete the section at the end of the form to include the name of the medicinal cannabis product(s) used in the clinical trial as well as the TGA clinical trial application number and protocol number.
+- Clinical trials - CTN/CTA: The Australian clinical trial sponsor should complete the section at the end of the form to include the name of the medicinal cannabis product(s) used in the clinical trial as well as the TGA clinical trial application number and protocol number.
 The clinical trial sponsor is then required to submit this form as supportive documentation to the TGA with their application or notification, as applicable.
-In the case of a CTN involving the use of a medicinal cannabis product, the clinical trial sponsor should submit this form via email to email@example.com.
-In the case of a CTX involving the use of a medicinal cannabis product, the clinical trial sponsor should submit this form as part of the CTX application made to the TGA.
+In the case of a CTN involving the use of a medicinal cannabis product, the clinical trial sponsor should submit this form via email to firstname.lastname@example.org.
+In the case of a CTA involving the use of a medicinal cannabis product, the clinical trial sponsor should submit this form as part of the CTA application made to the TGA.